 DIBS administers two formal educational programs (Trinity College’s Undergraduate Studies in Neuroscience and the Graduate Cognitive Neuroscience Admitting Program, as well as the Consortium of Neuroscience Graduate Programs.
 DIBS also supports a variety of educational programs that bring together experts and learners (undergraduate and graduate students, postdoctoral and postgraduate fellows, and faculty) through a series of interdisciplinary seminars, journal clubs, outreach programs, mini-courses, workshops and symposia.

-Like the inner workings of the brain itself, the Brain Sciences reflect the integration of discovery from diverse sources of knowledge.
+Like the inner workings of the brain itself, the brain sciences reflect the integration of discovery from diverse sources of knowledge.
 The pursuit of understanding in the brain sciences continues to encompass academic domains traditionally represented by the natural sciences, the behavioral and social sciences, and the computational sciences.
-But now more than ever, the broad impact of discovery is extending beyond these disciplines, leading to new dialogues and new collaborations among brain scientists and people with expertise in law, business, philosophy, the arts, and the humanities.
-Such new, interdisciplinary collaborations will produce answers to fundamental questions regarding brain function, answers that will transform our understanding of ourselves and the societies in which we live.
+But now more than ever, the broad impact of discovery is extending beyond these disciplines, leading to new dialogues and new collaborations among brain scientists and people with expertise in law, business, philosophy, the arts and the humanities.
+Such new, interdisciplinary collaborations will produce answers to fundamental questions regarding brain function – answers that will transform our understanding of ourselves and the societies in which we live.

-Academic Year 2008/2009: “Music and the Brain”
+2008-09: “Music and the Brain”

 This program will tackle complex issues facing society through problem-focused educational pathways and integrated project teams involving faculty, postdoctoral fellows, graduate and professional students and undergraduates.

-Copyright 2008-2012 DIBS and Duke University.
+Copyright 2008-2013 DIBS and Duke University.
 All rights reserved.